 3. Affiliate marketing.
 Many bloggers incorporate affiliate marketing into their income sources.
-This is my personal favourite because I sell a membership to Wealthy Affiliate and earn a residual income on those sales.
-The beautiful thing about affiliate marketing is you can make money blogging through pay per click advertising, cost per action programs, or by selling products for the affiliate merchant.
+The beautiful thing about affiliate marketing is you can make money blogging through pay-per-click advertising, cost-per-action programs, or by selling products for the affiliate merchant.

 4. Banner ads.
 Once your blog reaches a level of authority and is getting enough traffic, you can sell banner advertising to advertisers who are looking for places to promote their products and business.
 This is an easy way to monetize a blog because you know exactly how much you are earning every month, and you can focus your time on adding fresh content and marketing your blog.

 Does blogging make money?
 I spent quite a bit of time researching this very topic to come up with some statistics that I’ve given you in this article.